 What do sessions cost and how do I pay for them?

-To book a session, fees are payable advance by cash or bank transfer.
-If your sessions are being paid for by your employer via an EAP or health insurance this does not apply, and will follow their company procedures.
-I am a registered provider for Axa PPP Healthcare, Aviva, Aetna Global Benefits and VitalityHealth private medical insurance.
+To book a session, fees are payable in advance by bank transfer.
+If your sessions are being paid for by your employer or health insurance this does not apply, and will follow their procedures.
+I am a registered provider for Axa PPP Healthcare, Bupa, Aviva, Aetna Global Benefits and VitalityHealth private medical insurance.

 What happens if I can’t attend a session or I am late?